 The purpose of SOS is to get students involved!
 Even though this is a one-day event, students receive the resources necessary to continue participating in community service on a constant basis.
 Students are encouraged to check out other Center for Leadership & Civic Engagement (CLCE) community service events and continue to keep the spirit of service and Martin Luther King Jr. alive.

 SOS serves more than 60 different organizations in the Tampa Bay community, volunteering with:

 Senior citizens, the environment, youth, homelessness, poverty, women's issues, education, and many more.

-All registrants (either individuals or members of organizations) will need to register as an individual through this online registration tool.
-Persons who do NOT register before the deadline will not be guaranteed an assignment with their organization or a t-shirt.
-You can designate which organization you are a part of and whether or not you would like to serve as a site leader.
+All participants and site leaders will need to register online.
+Click here to register!
+Persons who do NOT register before the deadline will not be guaranteed an assignment.
+You can designate on the registration form whether or not you would like to serve as a site leader.

+Do you want an experience that combines service AND leadership?
+Register to be a site leader for Stampede of Service!
 Site leaders are vital to a successful SOS.
 Site leaders help to lead students through the day, encourage students to participate, and also maintain a high level of energy and enthusiasm.
-Do you have what it takes to lead large groups of students through various volunteer activities?
 If you're interested, please check that you would like to serve as a site leader on your registration.

-ESite Leaders will be assigned to a Stampede of Service Leadership Council (SLC) member in November!
-SLC members will notify site leaders of their specific service site in November and serve as the site leaders’ main point of contact throughout the planning and execution of SOS:
+Site Leaders will be assigned to a Days of Service Committee member in November!
+DOS members will notify site leaders of their specific service site in November and serve as the site leaders’ main point of contact throughout the planning and execution of SOS

 Site Leaders must attend TWO site leader trainings